jonsquared/sooper-js/README.md

 **S**imple **O**bject **O**riented **P**rogramming inheritance and implementation framework for JavaScript.

-Why use this framework?
-There were several reasons this framework was created instead of simply using one of the many other JavaScript inheritance frameworks:
-* Define an object oriented class hierarchy in JavaScript while maintaining efficiency.
-It will not introduce any unnecessary closure, which allows class instances to be created faster and to use less memory.
-* Browser friendly (any version supporting ECMAScript 5 standard)
-* Does not pollute native classes (e.g. putting helper methods on Object.prototype)

 **Requirements:**
 * *ECMAScript 5* features

+Why use this framework?
+To answer that, here is a list of requirements that initially drove the creation of sooper:
+* Keep it *Simple* and *efficient*
+* Provide a way to define a class that can inherit a super class and implement many interfaces (ala mixin).
+* Do not introduce any unnecessary closure, which allows class instances to be created faster and use less memory.
+* Make it node and browser compatible (based off of the ECMAScript 5 standard).
+* Do not pollute native class prototypes (e.g. do not put any helper methods on Object.prototype)

 **Features:**
+* class definition via sooper.define
+* class inheritance via inherits property
-* class definition, inheritance, and implementation (mixin style)
+* interface implementation (mixin style) via implements property
 * automatic namespace generation
 * quick access to super constructor and super functions

 Usage
 -----